Customer Results

 • fast investigation workflow (minutes, not hours)

-What we deployed: Alongside the plate capture, we added a strategically placed context camera—typically a high-end 4K camera—aimed specifically to capture vehicle condition and identifying details at the time of exit.
+Alongside the plate capture, we added a strategically placed context camera—typically a high-end 4K camera—aimed specifically to capture vehicle condition and identifying details at the time of exit.
 Each event now includes both plate proof and a wider, detail-oriented view.

-Investigations reduced from hours/days to minutes
+Investigations reduced to minutes

-Stronger deterrence and accountability
+Stronger accountability and deterrence

 Induction Loop Failed for Light Vehicles — Camera-Based Exit Detection (No Digging)

-Deployment snapshot:
+Deployment snapshot

 • exit lane from inside the yard